uriel0byte/Cybersecurity-Writeups/Hack The Box/HTB-Sherlocks/Brutus/README.md

 ```

 ![Screenshot: utmp.py parsed output filtered by attacker IP](Screenshots/task3_wtmp_parsed.png)
-*Expected output: Two rows — one for root, one for the backdoor account — both showing the attacker IP and timestamp columns.*

 The parsed timestamp came out wrong.
 The binary value was being read in local time, not UTC, causing a 5-hour offset.
 Cross-referencing against `auth.log` corrected it.
 Worth noting: `auth.log` shows two accepted root logins from the attacker IP within about a minute of each other.
 The first is the brute-force tool finding the password.
 The second is the operator manually logging in. `wtmp` records only the manual session, which is why it shows one root entry.